£79million for music education hubs confirmed by the Department for Education

 ‘The ISM welcomes the Government’s long-awaited announcement of approximately £79million funding for music education hubs, an increase of a little over 5%.
 Music education hubs form an integral part of music education in our primary and secondary schools, and the work of teachers within hubs is incredibly valuable.
 We are delighted that the Government has increased the level of hub funding which will enable hubs to cover the increases in employer contributions into the Teachers’ Pension Scheme and the increase in employed teachers’ salaries, which have come into force.

 There is no doubt the Government is committed to music education.
 Therefore as a matter of urgency we call on government to reform the EBacc which continues to have a detrimental impact on music and the other creative subjects in our schools.
-There is a huge amount of research, not least the APPG for Music Education’s State of the Nation report shows that music is no longer taught at Key Stage 3 in more than 50% of state-funded secondary schools.
+There is a huge amount of research, not least the APPG for Music Education’s State of the Nation report shows that music is no longer taught across the whole of Key Stage 3 in more than 50% of state-funded secondary schools.
 In other schools it has disappeared altogether.

 We therefore urge the Government to add a creative subject to the EBacc, in line with the recommendations from both the Durham Commission and the CBI in the last few weeks.'